-If you have ever wanted to try using the Russian Flower Tips To Create Beautiful Cupcakes, then read this tutorial.
-I have got the tips you need to be successful in using them + a video so you can see how to use them!
+Learn how to use Russian Flower Tips To Create Beautiful Cake and Cupcakes, then read this tutorial.
+I have got the tips you need to be successful in using Russian piping tips+ a video so you can see how to use them!

 This post contains affiliate links.
 If you click on a link and make a purchase, I do make a small commission but it costs you nothing extra.
 You can read my full disclosure policy here.

 I still remember my first cupcake decorating class.
 I signed up on a whim because of all those Food Network Shows on cake decorating and cupcakes that were cropping up.
 I seriously couldn’t watch enough of Cupcake Wars.
 These beautiful cupcakes and crazy good flavors they were cranking out made me want to dive in myself.